Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

-An important discovery of this research is the explanation of other observed divergences, which actually invalidate the analytical models in certain applications.
+The important discovery of this research is the explanation of these divergences, which invalidate the analytical models in certain applications.
 These discrepancies are related to a single reason, namely, the asteroid's approximation to perturbing bodies during or after the deflection.
 More broadly than observed in previous works, these divergences do not depend solely on resonant encounters with Earth.
-Any planet can invalidate the analytical model if the asteroid approaches them at a sufficient distance.
-The aggravating factor is that the sufficient proximity that would cause such divergence can be considerably far from the perturbing body, on the order of a dozen times the radius of the body's sphere of influence, making the application of simple approximations challenging (if at all possible).
-This behavior is illustrated in Figures \ref{fig_defl_apprcomp_2005ED224} to \ref{fig_defl_apprcomp_3200Phaethon}, which show the distance from the non-deflected asteroid to each of the planets, from Mercury to Jupiter, normalized by the radius of the sphere of influence (SOI) of the respective body.
+Any planet can invalidate the analytical model if the asteroid approaches it at a sufficient distance.
+The aggravating factor is that the sufficient proximity that would cause such divergence can be considerably far from the perturbing body, on the order of a dozen times the radius of the body's sphere of influence, {making the application of simple approximations challenging (if at all possible)}. {We will refer to these encounters as ``shallow encounters''}.

+This behavior is illustrated in Figures \ref{fig_defl_apprcomp_2005ED224} to \ref{fig_defl_apprcomp_3200Phaethon}, which show the distance from the non-deflected asteroid to each of the planets, from Mercury to Jupiter, normalized by the radius of the sphere of influence (SOI) of the respective body. {Table \ref{tab:dist_enc} complements these figures by showing the planet encountered by the asteroid at the time $t$ and the distance of the closest approach.
+Table \ref{tab:dist_enc} only shows encounters within 20 SOIs, and it omits the encounters with Jupiter because it is too numerous.}